Advice for Visitors to Canada

 enquiries must be satisfied before entry to Canada is granted.
 Aside from

-a valid passport, the individual must provide financial proof that they
+a valid passport, the individual must be in good health and provide financial proof that they

 can support themselves and any dependents during his or her stay in Canada.